Best Blog Hosting Provider 2020

 - 99.9% - this allows almost 45 minutes of downtime.
 This is the most common uptime guarantee, as 45 minutes is about what the amount of offline maintenance a server needs per month

 - 99.99% - this allows for just 5 minutes of downtime.
-99.99% uptime guarantees are incredibly rare, and is usually only offered by cloud hosting companies.
+99.99% uptime guarantees are incredibly rare and are usually only offered by cloud hosting companies.

 Instead of relying on an uptime guarantee, choose a reliable hosting service.
 You can find a list of the most reliable hosting services here.